-As our summer annuals begin to wane and container plantings start to lose their luster, it is time for a change.
-Planting fall containers is best done by mid-October, with at least 6 weeks left before our first frost so they have some time to root in and fill out before winter sets in.
+As summer annuals begin to wane and container plantings start to lose their luster, it’s time for a change!
+Planting fall containers is best done by mid-October (at least 6 weeks before our first frost) so they have some time to root in and fill out before winter sets in and growth slows down.

 The 3 basic elements for large container plantings are:

 Use quality potting soil at planting time.
-This is a great time to change out your soil from the summer; soil becomes “tired” over time and loses its ability to hold and release moisture in addition to becoming devoid of nutrients.
+This is a great time to change out your soil from the summer, as soil becomes “tired” over time and loses its ability to hold and release moisture, in addition to becoming devoid of nutrients.
 At the bare minimum, refresh the top third of the container with fresh soil or remove all and mix compost or worm castings into old soil before replacing into container; we recommend G&B Potting Soil (or Malibu Compost and WormGro for “recharging” old soil).

 Soil breaks down slowly in cool temperatures, therefore nutrient availability is less reliable.
-It is important to add fertilizer to the soil at planting time and supplement during the growing season as needed/directed.
+It is important to add fertilizer to the soil at planting time and supplement during the growing season as needed or directed.
 We like Osmocote or G&B Organic Rose & Flower Food as slow-release nutrition and G&B liquids for more rapid uptake.
 Planting before it becomes too cold (by mid-October) also allows plants time to grow and root out a bit before slowing down for winter.
 Later plantings may grow less and/or be less successful.

 - Full Sun/Partial Sun: Buxus sempervirens ‘Graham Blandy’, Ilex ‘Dwarf Pagoda’, ‘Sky Pencil’, Beanpole Yew, Japanese Plum Yew, Euonymus ‘Green Spire’, upright Rosemary, Equisetum (containers only, can become invasive), Camellia sasanqua ‘Yuletide’ or other variety, Lemon Cypress

-- Shade: Japanese Plum Yew, Mahonia ‘Charity’, ‘Soft Caress’ or ‘Narihira’, Camellia varieties, Dwarf Hinoki Cypress, Dwarf Canadian Hemlock, Acanthus/Bear’s Breech, Fatsia japonica or Fatshedera
+- Shade: Japanese Plum Yew, Mahonia ‘Charity’, ‘Soft Caress’ or ‘Narihira’, Camellia varieties, Dwarf Hinoki Cypress, Dwarf Canadian Hemlock, Acanthus/Bear’s Breech, Fatsia japonica or Fatshedera, Sarcococca

-- Full Sun/Partial Sun: Euphorbia/Spurge varieties, Heaths and Heathers, Heuchera/Coral Bell varieties, Bergenia, Liriope, Black Mondo Grass, Carex varieties, Dusty Miller
+- Full Sun/Partial Sun: Euphorbia/Spurge varieties, Heaths and Heathers, Heuchera/Coral Bell varieties, Bergenia, Liriope, Black Mondo Grass, Carex varieties, Blue Fescue, Dusty Miller

-- Shade: Hellebore varieties, Bergenia, Wintergreen, Sword Fern, Heuchera/Coral Bell varieties, Korean rock fern, Alaskan or Autumn Fern, Liriope, Black Mondo Grass
+- Shade: Hellebore varieties, Bergenia, Wintergreen, Holly Fern or other evergreen ferns, Heuchera/Coral Bell varieties, Korean rock fern, Alaskan or Autumn Fern, Liriope, Black Mondo Grass

 - Full Sun/Partial Sun: Lonicera ‘Lemon Beauty’, ‘Baggeson’s Gold’, ‘Twiggy’; Nandina ‘Moyer’s Red’, ‘Wood’s Dwarf’ (et al.), Pieris ‘Little Heath’; Osmanthus ‘Goshiki’; low-growing Euonymus varieties; Juniper ‘Pancake’, Abelia